Advisory Board

 Nicola holds a PhD from UBC in Human Kinetics, as well as an MSc in Human Biodynamics and a BSc in Psychology.
 She is a Professor in the School of Kinesiology and the Associate Director Graduate Affairs in the Faculty of Education.
 Nicola currently runs the Motor Skills Lab in Kinesiology at UBC, which examines how and why various practice variables (such as instruction, demonstrations, feedback and order of practice) impact motor learning and transfer.
 Nicola has a keen sense of the interdisciplinarity of the College.
 “I’m almost like a prototypical multidisciplinary researcher,” she says, noting that her research has been funded by all three Tri-Agencies in Canada.
 Currently, she is doing work that straddles the social sciences and natural sciences.
 Nicola has remained a part of the Green College community since moving out, often going to talks which she says she finds invigorating: “I’ve been teaching all day and dealing with lots of things, and I walk over to the College, there’s a sort of physical distance.
 You walk over to the Coach House and you listen to a talk that’s not in your area, so you can put your pen down.
 You don’t have to worry about taking notes and can just listen to something that reminds you why you’re a scholar, and how privileged you are to have time to think and listen and engage in ideas and friendship.”
 Nicola is a member of the common room and a Society member, and a former resident (1999-2000), when Richard Ericsson was the principal.

-PhD Student, Physics and Astronomy, University of British Columbia
+Master's Student, Library and Information Studies, University of British Columbia

 PhD Student, Centre for Health Services and Policy Research, University of British Columbia